-1. HEALTHCHOICE OVERVIEW
+1 .
+HEALTHCHOICE OVERVIEW 3

-A. What is Medicaid 3
+A. What is Medicaid?
+3

-B. What is HealthChoice
+B. What is HealthChoice?
+3

 C. How to Renew Medicaid Coverage 3

-D. HealthChoice/MCO Enrollment
+D. HealthChoice/MCO Enrollment 4

-E. HealthChoice Enrollment Process
+E. HealthChoice Enrollment Process 5

-F. HealthChoice Eligibility/Disenrollment
+F. HealthChoice Eligibility/Disenrollment 6

 G. Updating Status and Personal Information

-2. IMPORTANT INFORMATION 7
+2 .
+IMPORTANT INFORMATION .
+7

-A. HealthChoice and State Programs Contact Information 7
+A. HealthChoice and State Programs Contact Information

-B. Local Health Department Contact Information 8
+B. Local Health Department Contact Information

-3. RIGHTS AND RESPONSIBILITIES 10
+3 .
+RIGHTS AND RESPONSIBILITIES

-A. Rights

-B. Responsibilities
+A. As a HealthChoice member, you have the right to

+B. As a HealthChoice member, you have the responsibility to

-C. Non-Discrimination Statement
+C. Nondiscrimination Statement

-D. Notice of Privacy Practices (also see Attachment B)
+D. Notice of Privacy Practices .
+12

-4. BENEFITS AND SERVICES
+4 .
+BENEFITS AND SERVICES .
+13

-A. HealthChoice Benefits
+A. HealthChoice Benefits .
+13

-B. Self-referral Services
+B. Self-Referral Services .
+19

-C. Benefits Not Offered by MCOs but Offered

-by the State 21
+C. Benefits Not Offered by MCOs but Offered by the State .
+22

-D. Additional Services Offered by MCOs and

-Not by the State 22
+D. Additional Services Offered by MCOs and Not by the State

-E. Excluded Benefits and Services Not Covered

-by MCOs and or the State
+E. Excluded Benefits and Services Not Covered by the MCO or the State

-F. Change of Benefits or Service Locations
+F. Change of Benefits and Service Locations

-5. INFORMATION ON PROVIDERS 2.5
+.
+INFORMATION ON PROVIDERS 26

-A. What is a PCP, a Specialist, and what is Specialty Care
+J A. What is a Primary Care Provider (PCP), Specialist, and Specialty Care?

 B. Selecting or Changing Providers

 C. Termination of a Provider

-6. GETTING INTO CARE
+6 .
+GETTING INTO CARE

 A. Making or Canceling an Appointment

 B. Referral to a Specialist or Specialty Care

 C. After Hours, Urgent Care, and Emergency Room Care

-D. Out-of-Service Area Coverage
+D. Out of Service Area Coverage .
+29

-E. Wellness Care for Children (Healthy Kids- EPSDT)
+E. Wellness Care for Children: Healthy Kids - Early Periodic Screening, Diagnosis,

+and Treatment (EPSDT)

-F. Wellness Care for Adults 29
+F. Wellness Care for Adults

-G. Case Management 30
+G. Case Management

-H. Care for Pregnant Women
+H. Care for Members During Pregnancy and After Delivery .
+32

-I. Family Planning (see section 3-E, Self-Referral Services)

-J. Dental Care

-K. Vision Care

-L. Health Education/Outreach 32

-M. Behavioral Health Services

-7. SPECIAL SERVICES 34
+7. SPECIAL SERVICES .
+36

-A. Services for Special Needs Populations
+A. Services for Special Needs Populations .
+36

-B. Rare and Expensive Case Management Program (REM) .37
+B. Rare and Expensive Case Management Program (REM) .
+39

-8. UTILIZATION MANAGEMENT 37
+8. UTILIZATION MANAGEMENT 40

-A. Medical Necessity .37
+A. Medical Necessity -

-B. Preauthorization/Prior Approval .37
+B. Preauthorization/Prior Approval

-C. Continuity of Care Notice 38
+C. Continuity of Care Notice

-D. Coordination of Benefits
+D. Coordination of Benefits: What to Do If You Have Other Insurance

 E. Out of Network Services

 F. Preferred Drug List

-G. New Technology/Telehealth
+G. New Technology and Telehealth .
+44

-9. BILLING 41
+9. BILLING 45

-A. Explanation of Benefits .41
+A. Explanation of Benefits or Denial of Payment Notices

-B. Receiving a Medical Bill 41
+B. What to Do if You Receive a Bill

-10. COMPLAINTS, GRIEVANCES AND APPEALS 42
+10. COMPLAINTS, GRIEVANCES AND APPEALS

-A. Adverse Benefit Determinations, Complaints, and Grievances
+A. Adverse Benefit Determination, Complaints and Grievances

 B. Appeals

-C. How To File a Complaint, Grievance or Appeal
+C. How to File a Complaint, Grievance, or Appeal

 D. The State's Complaint/Appeal Process

 E. Reversed Appeal Resolutions

-F. Making Suggestions for Changes in Policies and Procedures .45
+F. Making Suggestions for Changes in Policies and Procedures .
+49

-11. CHANGING MCOS 46
+11. CHANGING YOUR MCO 50

-A. 90 Day Rules
+A. 90 Day Rules .
+50

 B. Once Every 12 Months

-C. When There is an Approved Reason .46
+C. When There is an Approved Reason to Change MCOs

-D. How to Change Your MCO .46
+D. How to Change Your MCO

-12. REPORTING FRAUD, WASTE AND ABUSE 47
+12. REPORTING FRAUD, WASTE AND ABUSE

-A. Types of Fraud, Waste and Abuse
+A. Types of Fraud, Waste and Abuse .)I

-B. How to Report Fraud ,Waste and Abuse
+B. How to Report Fraud, Waste and Abuse .)1

-٨T TACHMENT A: MCO CONTACTS

-40
+ATTACHMENT A: MANAGED CARE ORGANIZATION

+CONTACT INFORMATION 52

-TACHMENT B: NOTICE OF
+ATTACHMENT B: PRIORITY PARTNERS' NOTICE OF PRIVACY PRACTICE EO

-PRI VACY PRACTICES 49
+ATTACHMENT B. FRIORITT FARTNERS NOTICE OF FRIVACT FRACTICE 93

-AT TACHMENT C: ADDITIONAL SERVICES
+ATTACHMENT C: ADDITIONAL SERVICES OFFERED BY

-OF FERED BY MCO 53

-AT TACHMENT D: PRENATAL/

-STPARTUM PROGRAM 54
+PRIORITY PARTNERS 57

+ATTACHMENT D: PRENATAL/POSTPARTUM PROGRAMS .
+58

-λТ.
-TACHMENT E: HEALTH
+ATTACHMENT E: HEALTH EDUCATION PROGRAMS 59

-UCATION PROGRAM 55

-55

-TACHMENT F: MCO INTERNAL
+ATTACHMENT F: MCO INTERNAL COMPLAINT/APPEALS PROCEDURE

-CO MPLAINT/APPEAL PROCESS 56

-AT TACHMENT G: ADVANCED DIRECTIVES 58
+ATTACHMENT G: ADVANCE DIRECTIVES